tonimelisma/mail/OFFLINE2.md

 2. **Room Database Schema Migration Crash (ADDRESSED):**
     * **Problem:** The application crashed on initial startup after the unique index was added to `FolderEntity` due to a Room schema change without a specific migration path defined for that version increment.
+(This also applies to any unhandled schema change).
     * **Impact:** Users with existing installations on development/test builds would experience a crash, preventing app use.
-    * **Resolution:** The `AppDatabase` version was incremented from 12 to 13.
-The project already uses `.fallbackToDestructiveMigration()` in `DatabaseModule.kt`.
-This means that during development, Room will clear the database if a migration is missing, resolving the crash.
+    * **Resolution:** The `AppDatabase` version is currently 15.
+The project now uses `.fallbackToDestructiveMigrationFrom(true, 1, ..., 14)`
+      in `DatabaseModule.kt`.
+This means that during development, Room will clear the database if a migration is missing and the schema is one of the specified versions (1-14), resolving the crash.
 For users with older development builds, an app uninstall and reinstall (or clearing app data) was the recommended solution to ensure the new schema is correctly applied.

-3. **Pagination and `MessageRemoteMediator` Verification (Medium Priority - Unblocked):**
+3. **Pagination and `MessageRemoteMediator` Verification (COMPLETED):**
-    * **Problem:** While `FolderContentSyncWorker` now primes `RemoteKeyEntity`, and `MessageRemoteMediator` now receives the correct folder UUID, it remains to be thoroughly confirmed if it correctly loads and displays *all* pages of messages when a user scrolls, especially after delta sync operations might reset pagination.
-The critical blocker (incorrect folder ID) for `MessageRemoteMediator` is now resolved.
+    * **Problem:** While `FolderContentSyncWorker` now primes `RemoteKeyEntity`, and `MessageRemoteMediator` now receives the correct folder UUID, it remained to be thoroughly confirmed if it correctly loads and displays *all* pages of messages when a user scrolls, especially after delta sync operations might reset pagination.
     * **Impact:** Users may not be able to scroll through their full message history seamlessly.
-    * **Next Steps:** Thoroughly test and verify the pagination mechanism in conjunction with the new delta sync flows.
+    * **Resolution (June 2025 - Phase 3):**
+        * `MessageRemoteMediator.initialize()` was changed to return `SKIP_INITIAL_REFRESH`.
+        * `MessageRemoteMediator.load()` for `LoadType.REFRESH` was modified to be a no-op (return `MediatorResult.Success(endOfPaginationReached = true)`) without clearing the database or fetching network data.
+This allows `FolderContentSyncWorker` to be the sole authority for data freshness and initial content loading for a folder.
+        * The `LoadType.APPEND` logic for fetching older messages (scrolling down) was preserved.
+    * **Status: COMPLETED.**

 4. **`SyncEngine` Robustness for `FolderContentSyncWorker` (Medium Priority - Diagnostic Added):**
     * **Problem:** Logs indicated that `SyncEngine` sometimes enqueues `FolderContentSyncWorker` with the folder's `remoteId` as the `"FOLDER_ID"` input instead of the local UUID, causing those worker instances to fail.
 This was likely due to concurrency or how multiple calls were handled after `FolderListSyncWorker` success.
 A diagnostic log was added to `SyncEngine.syncFolderContent` to detect occurrences.